Brexit Q&As for Students

 If you would like more information on what is currently known about Brexit and how it may affect European students, the UK Council for International Student Affairs (UKCISA) provide useful guides which can be found at the following links:

 Will collaborative teaching and student exchange programmes with EU Universities continue after Brexit?

 Collaboration across world-class research, innovation and teaching makes an impact on organisations, local economies and student and staff opportunities.
 In the context of Brexit, these links remain vital, fostering a dynamic exchange of talent and ideas through staff and student mobility.
 Ulster University enjoys longstanding, mutually beneficial partnerships providing rich student exchanges, innovation or research partnerships.

-Ulster University's Vice-Chancellor Professor Paddy Nixon is continually lobbying at the highest level on issues affecting the university, including the recruitment of EU staff and students, research and impact funding and student mobility opportunities and has written to over 300 of our EU partners directly on our desire to continue to build on these well-established and successful relationships.
+Ulster University's Vice-Chancellor Professor Paul Bartholomew is continually lobbying at the highest level on issues affecting the university, including the recruitment of EU staff and students, research and impact funding and student mobility opportunities and has written to over 300 of our EU partners directly on our desire to continue to build on these well-established and successful relationships.

 We echo the calls across higher education for sufficient funding and the minimising of regulatory barriers post Brexit in order that we can sustain our existing links and seek new ways to work in partnership in the future for the benefit of students, our universities and wider society.